zapier/zapier-platform/packages/cli/README.md

 ```

-> To create a new integration for handling files, run `zapier init [your app name]` and select "files".
+> To create a new integration for handling files, run `zapier init [your app name] --template files`.
 You can also check out our working example app [here](https://github.com/zapier/zapier-platform/tree/master/example-apps/files).

 ## Logging